 - 1 teaspoon salt

 - 2 cups chicken stock

 - 1/4 cup cream cheese (2 oz; roughly 1/4 of a block; cut into small cubes)

 - 1 lime (juiced; 2 tablespoons)

 - Greek yogurt

 - Tortilla chips

-- Place all 'assemble ahead' and 'to cook' ingredients in a 5 quart slow cooker and cook on high for 4 hours or low for 6 hours.
+- Place all 'slow cooker' ingredients in the base of a large slow cooker.
+Stir and cook on low for 5 hours.